UPDATED TO 31st JULY 2019!

 WHAT’S IN THE NEW EDITION?

-Section One is well over 800 pages and consists of an A-Z of prisons in England and Wales, using all the latest truly independent inspection reports published by the Prisons Inspectorate, Independent Monitoring Boards and responses from each prison as the basis for each entry.
+Section One is over 830 pages and consists of an A-Z of prisons in England and Wales, using all the latest truly independent inspection reports published by the Prisons Inspectorate, Independent Monitoring Boards and responses from each prison as the basis for each entry.

 Section One also contains, Prison Performance Ratings 2018/2019, details of current Governing Governors, current Costs per Prisoner Place, details of Private Prison providers and information on all other prisons in the UK.

 New from 2019/2020 – via membership and subscriptions starting at just £4.99 a month that you can cancel anytime – The Prisons Handbook contents are completely updated online as new HMPPS information becomes available – reports, thematic reviews, policies, consultations, appointments, awards, Parliamentary Questions, Freedom of Information responses, and breaking news too!

 Membership levels bring exclusive additional benefits of discounts on conferences, events, our publications, and advertising opportunities.

 Section Two of the Handbook contains 25 comprehensive advice chapters, right up to date with the latest Policy Frameworks, Section two authoritatively spans reception through to release; covering: